-As divers, our deep fascination of the underwater world has no doubt created a unifying love for our oceans.
+As divers, our deep fascination with the underwater world has no doubt created a unifying love for our oceans.
 With climate change having a severe impact on our oceans, it is also important to acknowledge how we, as humans, also have an impact on the health of our oceans.
-As a traveller, I have noticed the huge issue of plastic waste here in South East Asia, where I’m based.
-And although it is easy to get discouraged with problems that seem out of our control, there are groups around the world today showing us that although humans have created the immense amount of waste, we are also capable of cleaning it up!
+As a traveler, I have noticed the huge issue of plastic waste here in South East Asia, where I’m based.
+It can be easy to get discouraged with problems that seem out of our control.
+However, there are groups around the world today showing us that humans are capable of cleaning the immense amount of waste we have created.

-Divers, swimmers and beach goers can also be harmed by marine debris or its toxins.
+Divers, swimmers, and beachgoers can also be harmed by marine debris or its toxins.
 The environmental damage caused by plastic debris alone is estimated at US$13 billion a year!
-In this article, I will share how the community of divers around the world are fighting back against the onslaught of trash.
+In this article, I will share how the community of divers around the world is fighting back against the onslaught of trash.

 If you have seen the news lately, you are probably aware of the 633 divers who recently set the Guinness World Record for the largest underwater cleanup ever.
 Outfitted in wetsuits and scuba gear, they cleared nearly 3200 pounds of debris from the shoreline of Deerfield Beach, Florida.